 As a result of cuts to mental health services, reports of failure to protect patients with serious mental health issues have increased.

 It naturally follows that without adequate services for patients in desperate need, it will be increasingly difficult to prevent escalation of mental health issues.

 Even though public campaigns encourage people to seek help before their illness gets worse, when they do follow the advice, the needed services are often lacking or unavailable.

 Non-governmental groups are also stepping up to address the growing demand for mental health services.
-The Samaritans, a UK volunteer based suicide prevention organization have outlined a need for a suicide prevention plans in every area of the country where more than 6,000 people commit by suicide each year.
+The Samaritans, a UK volunteer-based suicide prevention organization have outlined a need for a suicide prevention plan in every area of the country where more than 6,000 people commit by suicide each year.

 In recent years, mental health services have accepted Cognitive Behavioral Therapy (CBT) as a cost effective means of relieving some of the burden placed on them.

 As the gap between hypnosis and conventional medicine continues to shrink, it’s likely there will be an increased demand for hypnosis to treat anxiety related issues and to prevent more serious mental health issues.